 3. We advise you wear welly boots on your visit, so that you don’t have to worry about touching dirty shoes to tie laces.
 Wellies are easy to wash if dirty and can be slipped off quickly to change before travelling home.

-Wear suitable clothing for taking part in the Woodland Walk and Countryside Area activities.
+Wear suitable clothing for taking part in outdoor activities.
 You may want to bring a pen or pencil for stand activities.